directus/directus/docs/extensions/introduction.md

 ### 1. Interfaces

-[Interfaces](/extensions/interfaces) allow you to customise how a user will interact with the data of an item.
+[Interfaces](/extensions/interfaces) allow you to customize how a user will interact with the data of an item.
 For example, you could create an extension that allows the user to draw some vector graphic which then would be turned into json in the interface and saved to the database.
 Created with Vue.js.